momochi000/typewar/README.md

     + Ensure the proper arrays get the right fragments placed in them

   Try giving the fragments acceleration instead of speed.
-  OOh better yet, give some to each.
+  OOh better yet, give some a flat speed and some an accel.

   Particle system setup